-Oticon Medical is a global company in implantable hearing solutions, dedicated to bringing the magical world of sound to people at every stage of life.
-As part of the Demant group, a global leader in hearing healthcare with 14,500 people in over 130 countries, we have access to one of the world's strongest research and development teams, the latest technological advances and insights into hearing care.
+Oticon Medical is a global company in implantable hearing solutions, dedicated to bringing the power of sound to people at every stage of life.
+As part of the Demant group, a global leader in hearing healthcare with more than 16,500 people in over 30 countries and users benefitting from our products and solutions in more than 130 countries, we have access to one of the world's strongest research and development teams, the latest technological advances and insights into hearing care.

 Our competencies span more than a century of innovations in sound processing and decades of pioneering experience in hearing implant technology.
 We work collaboratively with patients, physicians and hearing care professionals to ensure that every solution we create is designed with users' needs in mind.
-We share an unwavering commitment to provide innovative solutions and support that enhance quality of life for people wherever life may take them.
+We have a strong passion to provide innovative solutions and support that enhance quality of life and help people live full lives - now and in the future.
 Because we know how much sound matters.